WenqinSHAO/probe_cluster/cleaning.md

 The script *cleaning.py* does the job.
 Before looking at the code, we would like to first introduce **the criteria** considered, and their practical meanings.
-Then we will see how these parameters is implemented and tuned in the script.
+Then we will see how these parameters are implemented and tuned in the script.

 ## The idea
 The cleaning procedure applies to both ping and traceroute measurements.
-There are common causes of data incompleteness in both case.
+There are common causes of data incompleteness for both cases.
 Yet, there are also issues that are exclusive to traceroute.
 We begin with mutual ones first.

-### Unstable connection (suspect, or other unknown problems) to the Atlas platform
+### Unstable connection to the Atlas platform (suspect, or other unknown problems)
 If a probe is suffering from some connection issue to the Atlas platform, or undergoing local firmware or hardware problems, the Atlas server might not receive the measurements at the scheduled interval.
-As a consequence, one witnesses unexcepted large lag between certain measurement timestamps and the total length of the record is relatively shorter than the ideal case, i.e. time range divided by interval.
+As a consequence, one witnesses unexceptedly large lag between certain measurement timestamps and the total length of the record is relatively shorter than the ideal case, i.e. time range divided by interval.
-Though the real causes behind such data incompleteness rest unknown, we believe that it is prudent to disregard the measurements from such probes that exposed to potential problems.
+Though the real causes behind such data incompleteness rest unknown, we believe that it is prudent to disregard the measurements from such probes that are exposed to potential problems.

 ### Invalid measurement values.